 The Ultimate 3-Day Drumheller Itinerary

+Drumheller has so much to offer, itβs incredible!
 Growing up in Alberta I always saw Drumheller as a place to see dinosaur fossils.
-That you definitely can do, but I wrongfully assumed that seeing dinosaur fossils was the only thing you could do in Drumheller – and man, was I wrong!
+That you definitely can do, but I wrongfully assumed that seeing dinosaur fossils was the only thing you could do in Drumheller βΒ and man, was I wrong!

-Now after going back and canoeing down the Red Deer River, exploring the Atlas Coal Mine, trying local beer at the brewery downtown, and hiking in the Badlands, I’ve fallen in love with Drumheller all over again.
+Now after going back and canoeing down the Red Deer River, exploring the Atlas Coal Mine, trying local beer at the brewery downtown, and hiking in the Badlands, Iβve fallen in love with Drumheller all over again.

-Hopefully, after reading this itinerary and exploring Drumheller for yourself, you’ll see why it’s such a great place to visit here in Alberta.
+Hopefully, after reading this itinerary and exploring Drumheller for yourself, youβll see why itβs such a great place to visit here in Alberta.

 Where to stay in Drumheller

+One of the most important things about planning your trip is finding the right place of accommodation.
 We stayed at Bridgeviews Drumheller (glamping yurts) a short 10-minute drive from Drumheller.
-There are some good hotels right in Drumheller too if you want to stay right in town.
+There are some good hotels right in Drumheller too if you want to stay right in town.Β

-We definitely recommend staying at Bridgeviews because it’s such a unique experience in Rosedale right outside of Drumheller!
+We definitely recommend staying at Bridgeviews because itβs such a unique experience in Rosedale right outside of Drumheller!
 The yurts are really cool and the area as a whole is beautiful.
+Regardless of where you stay, youβll have a blast in Drum and get to enjoy all the highlights.

 We have a full blog post about where to stay in Drumheller right here.